p0dalirius/p0dalirius/README.md

 ### <img src="https://raw.githubusercontent.com/p0dalirius/p0dalirius/main/assets/icon-ad.png" width="2%" height="2%"> Active Directory tools

  - [AccountShadowTakeover](https://github.com/p0dalirius/AccountShadowTakeover): A python script to automatically add a KeyCredentialLink to newly created users, by quickly connecting to them with default credentials.
+ - [Coercer](https://github.com/p0dalirius/Coercer): A python script to automatically coerce a Windows server to authenticate on an arbitrary machine through 9 methods.
  - [DomainUsersToXLSX](https://github.com/p0dalirius/DomainUsersToXLSX): Extract all users from an Active Directory domain to an Excel worksheet.
  - [DumpSMBShare](https://github.com/p0dalirius/DumpSMBShare): A script to dump files and folders remotely from a Windows SMB share.
  - [FindUncommonShares](https://github.com/p0dalirius/FindUncommonShares): A Python tool allowing to quickly find uncommon shares in vast Windows Domains.